-After months of planning and worrying, moving day has finally arrived!
-We bet you’re super excited about finally receiving the keys to your home and starting your life someplace new.
-The only thing you still need to get through before you are free to unpack, design and settle in, is the actual move itself.
+.After months of planning and worrying, moving day has finally arrived!
+It’s time to finally receive the keys to your new home and get a fresh start.
+The only things left between you and free to unpack, design, and settle in, is the actual move itself.

 Get a trusted recommendation